Slavic Languages and Literatures

 Advanced Expression Historical Studies Distro Area Historical Studies Foundational Discipline Interdisciplinary Distro - See Rules Literature Fine Arts Distro Area

-SLAVIC 392-0 East European Literature and Visual Arts (1 Unit) Film and visual arts of the Czech Republic, Hungary, Poland, Romania, and the former Yugoslavia; national identity, dissidence, and literary postmodernism.
+SLAVIC 392-0 East European Literature and Visual Arts (1 Unit) Course focuses on the intersection of literature, visual arts, film, and politics in Central and Eastern Europe.
 Content varies; may be repeated for credit.
-Literature Fine Arts Distro Area
+Advanced Expression Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 SLAVIC 396-0 Topics in Literature and Arts (1 Unit) Content varies.
 May be repeated for credit.
 Literature Fine Arts Distro Area